dabingcheerup/Notebook/research/a-comprehensive-survey-of-graph-embedding.md

 #####Definition

-By representing a graph as a (or a set of) low dimensional vector(s), graph algorithms can then be computed efficiently.
+By representing a graph as a (or a set of) low dimensional vector(s), graph algorithms can then be computed efficiently. graph embedding aims to represent a graph in a low dimensional space which preserves as much graph property information as possible.

+-The term graph embedding has been used in the literature in two ways: to represent an entire graph in vector space, or to represent each individual node in vector space.
+In this paper, we use the latter definition since such representations can be used for tasks like node classification, differently from the former representation.

+-Challenge
+-Obtaining a vector representation of each node of a graph is inherently difficult and poses several challenges -1.
+Choice of property
+A “good” vector representation of nodes should preserve the structure of the graph and the connection between individual nodes.
+The first challenge is choosing the property of the graph which the embedding should preserve.
+-2.
+Scalability
+Most real networks are large and contain millions of nodes and edges — embedding methods should be scalable and able to process large graphs.
+-3.
+Dimensionality of the embedding:
+Finding the optimal dimensions of the representation can be hard.
+For example, higher number of dimensions may increase the reconstruction precision but will have high time and space complexity.

 Types of Graph
 homogeneous graph, heterogeneous graph, attribute graph, etc So The input of graph embedding: varies in different scenarios.
 The output of graph embedding: is a low-dimensional vector representing a part of the graph (or a whole graph).

 The problem of graph embedding is related to two traditional research problems,
 1. i.e., graph analytics [8] and
 2. representation learning [9].

 graph embedding aims to represent a graph as low dimensional vectors while the graph structures are preserved.

 graph analytics aims to mine useful information from graph data.